-Students will be able to practice independent research, use technology effectively, participate in class discussions and write critical thinking essays by making logical inferences and citing specific textual evidence as it relates to this period in history.
+Students will be able to practice independent research, use technology effectively, participate in class discussions and write critical thinking essays by making logical

 In addition to writing critical thinking essays, students will be able to write two lengthy, independently researched papers, one for each semester.
 This year-long course is the second half of a two-year study of "national" and "state" History.
 It covers the period of time from the early 1900s through present day, tracing the history of the United States from the Progressive Era to the beginning of the 21st Century.
 Students will be able to read, analyze, evaluate and differentiate a variety of historical sources, including both primary and secondary sources.
 Additionally, students will learn to write based on research for a range of tasks.
 This course will also reinforce the academic competencies of the HMHS Learning Expectations.
-Return to Content Locator Page

-American Studies II Honors (420H)
+420 H American Studies II (Honors)